Oscar-GilBe/lab1-git-race-Oscar-GilBe/README.md

 - **API Testing**: Test REST endpoints with real-time request/response display
 - **Health Check Testing**: Monitor application health status
 - **Live Reload**: Spring Boot DevTools automatically reloads on file changes

+## Architecture
+In the application, we follow the MVC (Model-View-Controller) pattern to separate concerns and organize the code efficiently.
+Controllers handle HTTP requests, process input, and delegate business logic to services.
+Services contain the core application logic and interact with repositories, which manage data persistence via entities mapped to the database using JPA.
+To safely expose data to the client or views, DTOs (Data Transfer Objects) are used to transfer only the necessary information, ensuring encapsulation and avoiding leaking internal entity details.
+This structure allows controllers to focus on request handling, services on business rules, and repositories on data access, creating a clean and maintainable architecture.

 ## 🏗️ Project Structure